qmk/qmk_firmware/docs/feature_bluetooth.md

 ### Custom Bluetooth Driver

-You can create your own Bluetooth driver (or for that matter any alternate output interface) with the `bluetooth_driver` variable, and the `bluetooth_driver_t` struct.
+You can create your own Bluetooth driver (or for that matter, any alternate output interface) with the `bluetooth_driver` variable, and the `bluetooth_driver_t` struct.

 Then, to enable a custom Bluetooth driver add this to your `rules.mk` file: